sublee/korean/README.md

-korean -- A library for Korean morphology
+Korean -- A library for Korean morphology
 =========================================

 Sometimes you should localize your project to Korean.
 But common i18n